'Referendum 2020' bogus issue: Indian envoy

-The "Referendum 2020" backed by a "handful" of Sikhs is a "bogus issue" which is being supported by a neighbour opposed to India, country's top envoy to the US said on Sunday.
-Stressing that those supporting the idea had "little support" from the community, Ambassador Harsh Vardhan Shringla said such groups were "getting desperate" and going into "acts of terrorism".
+India has termed as "bogus" the "Referendum 2020" by a handful of pro-Khalistan supporters, saying they are the agents of Pakistan who have spread false rumours.
+Stressing that those supporting the idea had "little support" from the community, India's Ambassador to the US Harsh Vardhan Shringla said such groups were "getting desperate" and going into "acts of terrorism".

 This is for the first time that a top Indian diplomat has come out openly against the "Referendum 2020", promoted by separatist Sikhs for the creation of Khalistan.
 "The organisers (of referendum) are just a handful of people.
 The so-called Referendum 2020 is a bogus issue," he told reporters after a visit to a Sikh gurdwara in Baltimore.